The Forbidden History of Heavenly Mother

 Beyond — Return of the Queen of Heaven

-The Great Mother Goddess must be named—call her Venus, call her Inanna, call her Asherah, call her Sophia, call her Isis, call her Mary, call her Kālī—or she will remain forever a veiled, silent goddess.
+The Great Mother Goddess must be named.
+Call her Venus, call her Inanna, call her Asherah, call her Sophia, call her Isis, call her Mary, call her Kālī, or else she will remain forever veiled and silent.
 So we shall know her.
 So we shall see her.
-As Erich Neumann described the Queen of Heaven, Heavenly Mother, she is
+As Erich Neumann described the Queen of Heaven, the Heavenly Mother, she is

-“...terrible and devouring, beneficent and creative; a helper, but also alluring and destructive; a maddening enchantress, yet a bringer of wisdom; bestial and divine, voluptuous harlot and inviolable virgin, immemorially old and eternally young.”
-(Neumann, The Origins and History of Consciousness)
+“…terrible and devouring, beneficent and creative; a helper, but also alluring and destructive; a maddening enchantress, yet a bringer of wisdom; bestial and divine, voluptuous harlot and inviolable virgin, immemorially old and eternally young.”

 Comments